Shop front - Contents - Search - FAQ - Contact us -

 We have had many questions recently from customers about delayed delivery: basically the New Year is the biggest interruption to service in the year.
 I ordered some music scores from Sheetmusicplus.com in the USA back in November, and was beginning to wonder: "Where are they?"
 A couple of days ago, plop! through the letterbox, taking very nearly two months for what is probably the equivalent of SAL.
 So please be patient, and surely most of these problems will be resolved very soon.
 Thanks!

-Extra discount of 10% off all of the One Piece anime puzzles, in addition to the standard 10% at the checkout.
+Extra discount of 15% off all cherry blossom puzzles of above 1000 pieces, in addition to the standard 10% at the checkout.

 Still more puzzles in the Jumbo bargain sale at least 50% off... and still we'll be adding more from our collection of puzzles, usually returned from worldwide travel, with dented boxes.
 Full list of other special offers).
 (All special offers subject to current stock availability)

 Enchanting pictures of innocence by Chihiro Iwasaki (1918-1974)

 More chigiri-e (literally "torn paper") pictures from Yamashita Kiyoshi ...